MEXICAN PICKLED ONIONS

 Red pickled onions in a Mexican clay bowl with a metal pickle fork.

-There are so many delicious recipes to enjoy with this tangy condiment.
+There are so many delicious Mexican recipes to enjoy with this tangy condiment.
 Here are a few to try right now!
 Each recipe below is a family favorite.

 Gold Line: Sprinkles of Inspiration | confettiandbliss.com